ltw-webdev-1/curriculum/dinosaur-designs.md

   - title: "Add some content"
     before: |
       Switch to your `index.html` file inside Atom—open it in a new tab.

+      *You can copy and paste the text content from `content.txt` to make sure there are no typos.*
     code_lang: 'html'
     code_file: 'index.html'
     code: |